 This dish takes just a few minutes to pull together.
 The sauce comes together easily while the pasta is cooking, and then BOOM.
 Lunch is served.

-One of the world’s most popular kid-friendly dinners made vegan!
-Today we’re dishing up our do-it-yourself Dino Spaghettios recipe.
+Today we're dishing up our do-it-yourself Dino Spaghettios recipe.
+One of the world's most popular kid-friendly dinners can be made vegan!
 This has all the nostalgic flavors and sweet tomatoey goodness you remember, without any dairy or yucky processed junk.
 Vegan Spaghettios, here we come!

 This dish is meant to be enjoyed hot, just after cooking!
 It's still delicious if it cools or you have to refrigerate it, but it will lose it's soupy saucy-ness.